maxtsap/florio_tt/README.md

 - ✅ RuboCop lint checks

 This ensures that all pull requests and commits maintain code quality and pass validation before being merged.

+## 🛠 Admin Interface

+This project uses ActiveAdmin to provide a fully-featured administrative interface.

+✅ Why ActiveAdmin?
+-	It’s a mature, widely used admin framework for Rails
+-	Provides CRUD interfaces with minimal configuration
+-	Easily extendable for custom dashboards, filters, and authorization
+-	Saves development time when building admin areas without reinventing the wheel

+ActiveAdmin is well-suited for internal tools or admin-only interfaces, making it a great choice for this project’s needs.